Lisilin87/arkui/README.md

 ## Reviewer csTG

+##  General Response

+We sincerely thank the Reviewer for your valuable recognition of our work and your constructive suggestions to improve the paper.
+Below we provide point-by-point responses to your comments.

 ## Weakness and Suggestions 1 details of dataset construction

+*Reviewer’s concern:* Why not use physical devices?
+What types of devices were used?
+Please provide details about device types/vendors.

+### Response:

 We understand the reviewer's concern regarding this issue.
 It is important to clarify that in our experimental design, physical and virtual devices are functionally equivalent for the purpose of system testing.
 This is because:
 ﻿